Guides

 • RECREATION: Trips to recreational destinations such as parks and swimming pools

-• REGION_DEPARTURE: Trips by visitors to a port-of-exit, such as an airport, or major train station
+• REGION_DEPARTURE: Trips to a port-of-exit, such as an airport, or freeway crossing.

 • SCHOOL: Trips to schools such as community colleges and universities